OctopusDeploy/docs/docs/deployment-process/issue-tracking/github.md

 **Octopus 2019.4** introduced support to integrate Octopus with GitHub issues.
 The integration includes the ability to:
 - Automatically add links to GitHub issues from releases and deployments in Octopus.
-- Retrieve release notes from GitHub to assist in automating release note generation.
+- Retrieve release notes from GitHub for automatic release note generation.

 ## How GitHub Integration Works